Efficient Computation of High-Dimensional Penalized Generalized Linear Mixed Models by Latent Factor Modeling of the Random Effects: Discussion

 \section{Discussion}

-By representing the random effects with a factor model, we reduce the latent space from a large number of random effects to a smaller set of latent factors.
-We have shown through simulations that by reducing the complexity of the integral in the E-step, we can significantly improve the overall time needed to perform variable selection in high dimensional generalized linear mixed models.
+By adopting a factor model structure to estimate the high-dimensional random effect covariance matrix in the generalized linear mixed model setting, we are assuming that a small number of underlying latent variables (i.e. latent factors) can fully describe the high dimensional set of candidate random effects we consider in the model.
+The main benefit of this assumption is that we are able to reduce the latent space from a large number of random effects to a smaller set of latent factors, thereby greatly simplifying the Expectation step (E-step) of the algorithm.
+We have shown through simulations (both in Section 3 and in the supplementary simulations in Web Appendix Section 2) that by reducing the complexity of the integral in the E-step, we can significantly improve the overall time needed to perform variable selection in high dimensional generalized linear mixed models.

-The simulations in Section \ref{sec:sims} also show how reducing the latent space increases the feasible dimensionality of performing variable selection in generalized linear mixed models.
-By using our novel formulation of the random effects, we can perform variable selection on mixed models with hundreds of predictors within a reasonable time-frame without any \emph{a priori} knowledge of which predictors are relevant for the model, either in terms of fixed or random effects.
+The simulations also show how reducing the latent space increases the feasible dimensionality of performing variable selection in generalized linear mixed models.
+By using our novel formulation of the random effects, we can perform variable selection on mixed models with hundreds of predictors within a reasonable time-frame without any \textit{a priori} knowledge of which predictors are relevant for the model, either in terms of fixed or random effects.
 From the simulation results, we see that the \textbf{glmmPen\_FA} method results in accurate selection of the fixed and random effects across several conditions.

+One limitation of this assumption is that there may be applications where the random effects cannot be represented as a function of a relatively small set of latent factors.
+Our method provides the greatest computational benefit (i.e. the greatest improvement in time) when the true value of the number of latent factors $r$ is much smaller than the number of random effects considered by the variable selection procedure, $q$.
+If the value of $r$ from the estimation procedure is large, or not much smaller than the number of random effects $q$, then our method has little computational advantage over the existing method of \textbf{glmmPen}.

-In general, our method is limited by the need to provide an estimate for the number of latent common factors.
-However, this limitation is tempered by several observations from the simulation results.
-The simulation results show that our data-driven estimation of the number of latent factors, based on the Growth Ratio estimation procedure by \cite{ahn2013eigenvalue}, provides reasonable estimates.
-Even when it was estimated incorrectly by this procedure, this mis-specification had very little impact on the general variable selection performance or the fixed effects coefficient estimates.
+Additionally, our method is limited by the need to provide an estimate for the number of latent common factors.
+However, the simulation results show that our data-driven estimation of the number of latent factors, based on the Growth Ratio estimation procedure by \cite{ahn2013eigenvalue}, provides reasonable estimates.
+Even when it was estimated incorrectly by this procedure, this mis-specification had very little impact on the general variable selection performance or the coefficient estimates.
 Therefore, our method is not sensitive to the estimation of the number of latent factors.